Mitchell-Faas/Teaching-Computers-to-Play-Games/README.md

 further and started looking into how exactly computers learn, but found themselves confused by terms like _deep learning, CNNs, policy gradients, Qlearning_ and _reinforcement learning_.

-This tutorial is designed to cut straight through the confusion and show you that the ways in which computers learn is simultaneously much simpler, elegant, and harder than you thought.
+This tutorial is designed to cut straight through the confusion and show you the ways in which computers learn is simultaneously much simpler, elegant, and harder than you thought.

 We will take you from being a complete novice in the field to (near) state of the art understanding,